My Account

 P-06.
 Art of sitting

 This 7 part subject examines the art of sitting for Pranayama through objective knowledge and subjective experience.
 You engage with the material from our lineage: a series of videos extracted from Geeta Iyengar's conventions, the writings of BKS Iyengar, Geeta Iyengar, Prashant Iyengar, and practice videos and audios from our teachers.
-P-06 is a lifetime enrollment

 IS-01 Introducing Sadhana